Star Wars Birthday Cake

-- 4 eggs - beat each egg into butter mixture till smooth and cramy.
+- 4 eggs, beat each egg into mixture separately till creamy

-Bake at 180 degrees F until cake is firm to the touch.
+Bake at 180 degrees Fahrenheit until cake is firm to the touch.
 Allow to cool a little before releasing from tin.

 One of the best tips I learned for icing a cake with butter icing is to pop it into the freezer for a while.
 That way the crumbs don't stick to the frosting when you ice.
 However this is not the perfect world and so naturally I had no time to do this myself.
 Give yourself at least a day in advance to make your icing figures - it is fiddly work and time consuming.
 I made my figures in one morning but did it the day before the party.

 To make figures

 - Remove your icing from the package and follow instructions to soften it.
 You want it to be pliable but not too soft.
 Mine was very hard when it came out of the packaging so I put it in the microwave for 15 seconds.
 It should then become easy to use.